Actifio/act-ucd-plugin/README.md

 <h1>Actifio UrbanCode Deploy Plugin</h1>
 <p>This project is a plugin for IBM's UrbanCode Deploy solution.
-The plugin allows process steps to be created that leverage the instant mount capabilities for Microsoft SQL Server that Actifio's data management platform provides.</p>
+The plugin allows process steps to be created that leverage the instant mount capabilities for Microsoft SQL Server and Oracle that Actifio's data management platform provides.</p>
 <h2>Prequisites</h2>
 <ul><li>Latest release of this plugin</a></li>
 <li>IBM UrbanCode Deploy 6.2.7 or higher</li>